synapticloop/panl/README.md

 > searchable, faceted search engine with an in-built, search page to test it all
 > out._**

-> **_And, yes, there is full documentation available, almost 600 pages,
+> **_And, yes, there is full documentation available, over 600 pages,
-> 106,000 words so that you can get the most out of your Solr and Panl
+> covering all aspects of the configuration of the Panl server so that you
-> experience._**
+> can get the most out of your Solr and Panl experience._**

 # Development Information